-Plague is an infectious disease of animals and humans caused by Yersinia pestis (alternatively, Yersinia pseudotuberculosis ssp. pestis), a bacterium.
+Plague is an infectious disease of animals and humans caused by the bacteriumYersinia pestis.

 Plague primarily affects wild and domestic rodents.
 Rabbits and hares are sometimes affected.
 Cats are also very susceptible.
 Rare cases have developed in goats, sheep, and camels.
 The source of infection for carnivores, goats, sheep, and camels is most likely contact with or ingestion of infected animals, rather than fleabites.

-Cats—Abscesses, lymphadenopathy (especially of the submandibular and cervical lymph nodes), lethargy, and fever are typical signs in cats infected with Y. pestis.
+Cats—Abscesses, lymphadenopathy (especially of the submandibular and cervical lymph nodes), lethargy, and high fever are typical signs in cats infected with Y. pestis.
 Secondary pneumonia may also be present.
 Pathologic lesions include necrotic nodules in the spleen and liver and evidence of suppurative pneumonia.
 Mortality is approximately 50% among experimentally infected cats.